-The Teachers' Retirement System of Alabama (the Plan) financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
+The Teachers' Retirement System of Alabama (TRS) financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
 Contributions are recognized as revenues when earned, pursuant to plan requirements.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
 Expenses are recognized when the corresponding liability is incurred, regardless of when the payment is made.
 Investments are reported at fair value.
-Financial statements are prepared in accordance with requirements of the Governmental Accounting Standards Board (GASB).
-Under these requirements, the Plan is considered a component unit of the State of Alabama and is included in the State's Comprehensive Annual Financial Report.
+Financial statements are prepared in accordance with the requirements of GASB.
+Under these requirements, the plan is considered a component unit of the State of Alabama and is included in the State's Comprehensive Annual Financial Report.